 Healthy breath isn’t just important for you, but for your dog too.
 You do a lot of things for your dog’s personal hygiene: good food, routine check-ups, dog shampoo, daily jaunts, and much more.
-But when it comes to its oral hygiene, we overlook them.
-Although they don’t care if their breath is unhealthy, or they don’t own a super shiny set of teeth, it’s just the part of their overall health.
+But when it comes to its oral hygiene, we sometimes overlook them.
+Although they don’t care if their breath is bad, or they don’t own a super shiny set of teeth, it’s part of their overall health.

-4 signs that your dog is facing oral health problems
+4 signs your dog has oral health problems

 Just like regularly taking your dog for an outing or grooming him, oral care is something he should get daily.
 It’s a key to healthy teeth and healthy gums.
 But unfortunately, this cannot happen overnight.
 No pet allows someone to poke inside their mouth; you have to train your dog for this like you did for nail trimming.
 Just get all the ideal tools for this and have patience.

 Most vets say that daily cleaning your dog’s teeth is ideal, but if that’s cumbersome, go slow and aim for two to three times in a week.
 Remember, don’t become an overachiever, you aren’t going to win a war.
 It’s like brushing a baby’s teeth.
 If he allows you to brush half, then it’s fine!
 You can brush the other half on the next day.